OpenHFT/Chronicle-Map/README.md

 ### Difference between Chronicle Map 2 and 3

-Changes in Chronicle Map 3:
+Functional changes in Chronicle Map 3:

  - Added support for multi-key queries.
  - "Listeners" mechanism fully reworked, see the [Behaviour Customization](#behaviour-customization)